Lynn-Group-JNU/Lynn-Group-JNU.github.io/index.md

 ---

-Hi, Lynn-Group-JNU is a research lab in school; of computational and integrative sciences, Jawaharlal Nehru University.
+Hi, Lynn-Group-JNU is a research lab in school of computational and integrative sciences, Jawaharlal Nehru University.